 Step 1: Choose a Captioning Niche

 Niching down is important in most professions including captioning.
-While you may think you can find more work by marketing yourself as a captioner who can work on any assignment, you may find more steady jobs and better pay by narrowing down your niche.
+While you may think you can find more work by marketing yourself as a captioner who can work on any assignment, you may find more steady work from home jobs and better pay by narrowing down your niche.

 Choose what type of services you wish to provide and who you want to work for.
 Maybe you find that you like writing captions for YouTube videos or entrepreneurs and influencers.
 Or, perhaps you want to work on TV shows or movies.